HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/HW4-Part-1.md

 <img src='files/screenshots/uniprot_citrate-synthase_structure.png' width='1200'>

-DeepMind has already [predicted the structure for almost all proteins in humans and in multiple model organisms](https://www.deepmind.com/blog/alphafold-reveals-the-structure-of-the-protein-universe), and made these available to the public through the [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/).
+DeepMind has already [predicted the structures for almost all proteins in humans and in multiple model organisms](https://www.deepmind.com/blog/alphafold-reveals-the-structure-of-the-protein-universe), and made these available to the public through the [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/).

 ## Webservers! ##